Volkopat/Mini-Evolve/README.md

 - **Evolutionary Algorithm**: Implements a core loop of selection, mutation (via LLM), and evaluation.
 - **LLM-Powered Code Generation**: Uses an LLM (configurable, e.g., Ollama with various models, OpenRouter) to propose code modifications and new solutions.
 - **Self-Correction**: The LLM can attempt to fix syntax or runtime errors in its own generated code based on evaluation feedback.
-- **Hierarchical Task Delegation**: For complex problems, the LLM can act as an orchestrator, breaking down the main task into sub-tasks, delegating their implementation to other LLM calls, and then integrating the results.
+- **Hierarchical Task Delegation**: For complex problems, the LLM can act as an orchestrator, breaking down the main task into sub-tasks, delegating their implementation to other LLM calls (potentially to specialized sub-agents or different prompts), and then integrating the results.
+This is facilitated by `app/llm_tools.py`.
+- **Lean Prover Interaction**: Supports problems that involve generating and potentially interacting with Lean code, enabling exploration in formal mathematics.
 - **Modular Problem Definitions**: Problems are self-contained units, each with its own configuration, seed program, evaluation logic, and prompt context.
 - **Automated Evaluation**: Each problem defines its own `evaluator_logic.py` to score generated programs based on specific criteria.
 - **Program Database**: Stores all generated programs, their scores, validity, lineage (parent-child relationships), and other metadata in an SQLite database.